alinex/node-validator/doc/howto.md

 As also possible in the API you may give a relative path which is resolved from the current directory (mostly the application base directory).
 And you may use glob patterns in the shell.

+But why should you do that?
+For the validation you may need some modules you neither need in your program.
+To not pollute memory with them you can run this step in another process through the CLI.

 __Only check data structure:__

     # validator --input <file-or-dir> --schema <file>